Skip to main content

 Tax

-One example I had recently was a candidate asking me if we can split his monthly rate into two invoices to two different companies so he can pay less tax.
-I immediately said “No thank you” because now you have notified me that you are committing potential tax fraud so we won’t be proceeding.
+One example I had recently was a candidate asking me if we can split his monthly rate into two invoices to two different companies so he could pay less tax.

 Employee relationship and establishment risk